 I was told by the archives that the divorce records could be found anywhere from the time of the marriage until the last child turned 21 years of age.
 That was a search of 1857 to 1901 but I started in 1875 because of the notation on the marriage record.

 The book that covered the dates 15 Oct 1874 to 14 Oct 1875 provided me with the information I needed to order the record.
 Here it was recorded that John Sheddens Campbell went before Lord Craighill, MD to petition for divorce.

-While going through the books to see if there were other notations relating to the divorce I found other references to John Sheddens Campbell suing people for not paying their bills.
+While going through the books to see if there were other notations relating to the divorce other references to John Sheddens Campbell were found.
+He was suing people for not paying their bills.

 Once I got home these documents were scanned and sent to the National Archives of Scotland.
 They said the divorce file was found and it would cost me 50 GBP to get a copy of it.
-The package arrived in a little over a week which was really good.
+The package arrived in a little over a week which was great.